Avro Keyboard: Avro Phonetic Layout

 Apart from providing traditional layouts, Avro developed a new layout which provides phonetic typing, that allows Roman transliteration to Bengali.
-In spite some criticism for letting typing in foreign alphabets, it acclaimed much popularity, specially among young generation.
-The layout is adopted by various other keyboard software including Ridmik keyboard (Android and iOS), Borno keyboard (Android and Windows), OpenBangla Keyboard (Linux) and others.
-It is also used by Universal Language Selector of Wiki projects for Bengali input.
-It was also used in Firefox OS for Bengali input, utilizing its JavaScript implementation, along with Probhat layout.
+The layout is adopted by various other keyboard software including the Ridmik Keyboard (Android and iOS), Borno Keyboard (Android and Windows), OpenBangla Keyboard (Linux) and others.
+It is also used by the Universal Language Selector of Wiki projects for Bengali input.
+Firefox OS utilizes its JavaScript implementation for Bengali input, along with the Probhat layout.

 Awards and recognition

 Muhammad Yunus giving Ekushey Padak 2025 to Avro Keyboard Team.